Skip to content

 • Have you confirmed whether you have arranged for someone to accompany you to a hearing, if one is called?

-Once you’ve checked that you have everything, you’re ready to submit your letter to the Head of Academic & Student Administration for your College.
-If you’re not sure about anything in your letter, one the Advice Centre staff members can read through it to see if they think you’ve missed any important details.
+Once you’ve checked that you have everything, you’re ready to submit your form to the relevant College Appeals Administrator for your College.
+If you’re not sure about anything in your form, one of the Advice Centre staff members can read through it to see if they think you’ve missed any important details.

 Final Classification appeals & Discretionary Zone changes